 1 Purchase orders Observation During the audit it was brought to our attention that a purchase order was not always raised in advance of the expenditure.
 Risk That there is the possibility for fraud to be committed and that purchases are made which do not reflect value for money.
 Grade 3 Recommendation That a policy be adopted whereby purchases cannot be made without authorisation given which is dependent upon evidence that the correct ordering process has been followed.
-Management response Currently we ask all Budget Holders to sign off the invoice on receipt if an order has not be will continue with this process.
-However we will remind all budget holders of the import orders and complete refresher training again in the following 2 terms Responsible Officer Jane Kellas Timeline for completion: Immediate
+Management response Currently we ask all Budget Holders to sign off the invoice on receipt if an order has not been placed.
+We will continue with this process.
+However we will remind all budget holders of the importance of placing orders and complete refresher training again in the following 2 terms Responsible Officer Jane Kellas Action Taken New purchase order system implemented in the system by Gary Reid.
+Excel spreadsheet automatically updates the PMS Financials and sends email to the appropriate budget holder for approval.
+The new system appears to be operating well.

-Employment contracts Observation During the audit it was brought to our attention that employment contracts were not available for all staff.
+2 Employment contracts Observation During the audit it was brought to our attention that employment contracts were not available for all staff.
 Risk That there is the possibility that information held about staff, may not be up to date.
 Grade 3 Recommendation Staff contracts to be updated where an employment contract cannot be located easily.
-Management response We currently have a programme in place to ensure employment contracts are current and updated for all staff Responsible Officer Jane Kellas Timeline for completion: Immediate
+Management response We currently have a programme in place to ensure employment contracts are current and updated for all staff Responsible Officer Jane Kellas Action taken Instances still noted where signed employment contracts not on personnel files for long standing members of staff.
+It is recommended all personnel files are reviewed for omissions and that these are re-issued for signature where missing.

-Appendix 1 - Summary of unadjusted mistatements
+Appendix 1 - Summary of adjusted and unadjusted mistatements

-Under the requirements of ISA 260 Communication of audit matters we are required to communicate all unadjusted audit differences, other than those which are clearly trivial, to the Audit Committee.
+Under the requirements of ISA 260 Communication of audit matters we are required to communicate all adjusted and unadjusted audit differences, other than those which are clearly trivial, to the Audit Committee.

-Based on your income and expenditure account, our performance materiality was £74,900.
+Based on your income and expenditure account, our performance materiality was £150,000.

-This section contains details of unadjusted misstatements, which we have found during the course of our audit work and are obliged to bring to your attention.
-Identified unadjusted misstatements are detailed below:
+This section contains details of unadjusted and adjusted misstatements, which we have found during the course of our audit work and are obliged to bring to your attention.

+Indentified adjusted misstatements and unadjusted misstatements are detailed below: